Cathedral of Christ the King (Atlanta): Founding and initial church building

-In January 1936, Gerald O'Hara became the bishop of the Diocese of Savannah of the Catholic Church.
-Shortly after becoming bishop, he recognized the significance that the city of Atlanta held for the diocese, and he soon expressed a desire to establish a parish directly to the north of the city.
+In January 1936, Pope Pius XI appointed Bishop Gerald O'Hara as bishop of the Diocese of Savannah.
+At that time, all of Georgia was part of this diocese.
+Shortly after becoming bishop, O'Hara recognized the significance of Atlanta to the diocese, and he soon expressed a desire to establish a parish directly to the north of the city.
 During the 1930s, despite the effects of the ongoing Great Depression, the Atlanta metropolitan area continued to experience steady growth, and just north of the city limits, the district of Buckhead was developing from a largely rural area to a populous suburban one.
 (Note: At the time, Buckhead was an independent entity, separate from the bordering city of Atlanta.
 Atlanta would annex Buckhead in 1952.)
 As a result, in 1936, O'Hara, on behalf of the diocese, purchased a 4 acre property in Buckhead that a new church could be created on.
 The property had previously been under the ownership of the Knights of the Ku Klux Klan.
 A Greek Revival mansion on the property, which they referred to as their "Imperial Palace", had served as their headquarters starting in 1921.
 However, by 1936, the property had been foreclosed on, and the diocese was able to purchase the property from the holder of the mortgage, an insurance company.
 The total cost to the diocese was $35,000.